Brought to You by Roto Street Journal

 Rather, the most important personnel change wasn't anyone wearing a helmet, but rather a headset:

-When grading a coach / scheme, we consider:
+Thus, when grading a coach / scheme, we consider:

 1) Creativity - does the playcaller attack and threaten defenses in unique ways?
 (Sean Payton) Or is the offense vanilla, dull, and easy to shut down?
 (Jeff Fisher).